whois-api-llc/express-simple-geoip/README.md

 ```

 This library is built on top of the excellent [node-simple-geoip](https://github.com/whois-api-llc/node-simple-geoip)
 library.
-It will automatically tack geoip data onto each incoming `req` object
+It will automatically tack IP Geolocation data onto each incoming `req` object
 as `req.geoip`.

 So all you need to do in your code is:

-1. Initialize the `simpleGeoIP` middleware, passing in your GeoIPify API key
+1. Initialize the `simpleIP` middleware, passing in your IP Geolocation API key
 2. Use the data found in `req.geoip`
 3. ???
 4. Profit!